williamnamamnath/my-portfolio/README.md

 - **Projects Section:** where you can showcase your work. ( showcase Nyan cat and / or any other project that you have worked on)
 - **Contact Section:** with a form that visitors can use to get in touch with you.Go ahead and add your linkedin, gmail and other contacts
 - **Responsive:** Your portfolio should be responsive, meaning it should look great on desktop, tablet, and mobile devices.
-- Deploy your portfolio using <a href="https://vercel.com/" target="_blank">Vercel /> or <a href="https://www.netlify.com/" target="_blank">Netlify />
+- Deploy your portfolio using [Vercel](ttps://vercel.com/) or [Netlify](https://www.netlify.com)

 ## BONUS:  You can work on these features at your own pace

      1. Dark Mode: Implement a toggle button that allows users to switch between light and dark
      2. Animation: Use CSS animations to add visual interest to your portfolio.
 For example, you could add a hover effect to project images or create a smooth scroll effect for navigation.
      3. Additional Pages: Add additional pages to your portfolio, such as a blog or resume page.
      4. Using API’s : do not pay for your data / API calls.
      5. Whatever you can think of!!!!

 ## User Story